iotaledger/bcs-go/README.md

    A int
    B string
-   C []byte `bcs:"-"` // excluded d bool   `bcs:"export"` // notice fiels is unexported, but we force it to be exported through BCS }
+   C []byte `bcs:"-"` // excluded d bool   `bcs:"export"` // notice field is unexported, but we force it to be exported through BCS }

 v := TestStruct{10, "hello", true}